 7. What other types of investment or support should the Government develop?

 Submitting written evidence

-The Committee invites written submissions on these issues by noon on Wednesday 8 February 2012.
+The Committee invites written submissions on these issues by midday on Wednesday 8 February 2012.

 Each submission should: